patrickdean/homegame/overview.md

 ## Character Death and Retirement

-In the event of character death, a player may create a new character with the same (level|XP)? as the deceased character.
-Death should always be a possibilty, but I don't intend to punish players for it happening.
+In the event of character death, a player may create a new character with the same experience value as the deceased character.
+Death should always be a possibility, but I don't intend to punish players for it happening.

 Characters may also be retired at logical intervals.
 New characters may be created following the same guidelines as death.

 ## Absent Characters

 Ideally, everyone will be available all the time, but I understand that isn't always the case.
 Given the nature of the game, there may be opportunities to run the game with fewer players present if the story allows it.
 In situations like this, I'm willing to run the game with as few as two players.

 Absent characters will not earn experience.
 This may create an imbalance in party level and it's my belief that this will work perfectly fine in practice.
 If for whatever reason, this causes a player to fall behind considerably, we'll figure out how to address that should it.
 The goal is always to ensure the players are having fun.

+\page

 ## Allowed source materials